Charles Tillman: 2005

-In 2005, Tillman and Nathan Vasher were named the starting cornerback duo to begin the regular season.
-On October 30, 2005, Tillman recorded seven combined tackles (six solo), deflected two passes, and returned an interception for his first career touchdown during a 19–13 overtime victory at the Detroit Lions in Week 8.
-Tillman intercepted a pass by Lions' quarterback Jeff Garcia, that was intended for wide receiver Mike Williams, and returned it for a 22-yard touchdown to help the Bears defeat the Lions in overtime.
+Head coach Lovie Smith retained Tillman as the No. 1 starting cornerback to begin the season, and paired him with Nathan Vasher.
+On October 30, 2005, Tillman recorded seven combined tackles (six solo), deflected two passes, and returned an interception for his first career touchdown during a 19–13 overtime victory at the Detroit Lions.
+He scored the game-winning touchdown after intercepting a pass by Jeff Garcia thrown to wide receiver Mike Williams, and returned it for a 22–yard touchdown to help the Bears defeat the Lions in overtime after a 13–13 tie in regulation.
+In Week 12, he set a new season-high with ten combined tackles (nine solo) during a 13–10 victory at the Tampa Bay Buccaneers.
+On December 4, 2005, Tillman had one of his best overall performances recording seven combined tackles (six solo, set a season-high with three pass deflections, made his lone sack of the season, forced a fumble, recovered a muffed punt, and also intercepted a pass by Brett Favre to wide receiver Robert Ferguson and returned it for 95–yards as the Bears defeated the Green Bay Packers 19–7.
 On December 11, 2005, Tillman recorded eight combined tackles (five solo), deflected a pass, and made a season-high two forced fumbles during a 21–9 loss at the Pittsburgh Steelers in Week 14.
 Tillman forced a fumble by Verron Haynes and Cedrick Wilson during the game.
-Tillman was inactive as a healthy scratch for the Bears' Week 17 loss at the Minnesota Vikings.
+In Week 16, Tillman made eight combined tackles (seven solo), one pass deflection, and set a career-high with his fifth interception of the season on a pick thrown by Brett Favre to wide receiver Robert Ferguson during a 24–7 victory at the Green Bay Packers.
+Head coach Lovie Smith chose to rest Tillman and multiple other starters in preparation for the playoffs as the Bears lost 10–34 at the Minnesota Vikings in Week 17.
 He finished the season with 93 combined tackles (82 solo), 11 pass deflections, five interceptions, four forced fumbles, one sack, and one touchdown in 15 games and 15 starts.

-The Chicago Bears finished atop the NFC North with an 11–5 record in 2005, earning a first round bye.
+The Chicago Bears finished atop the NFC North with an 11–5 record in 2005, earning a first-round bye.
 On January 15, 2006, Tillman started his first career playoff game and recorded six solo tackles and a pass deflection as the Bears lost 29–21 against the Carolina Panthers in the NFC Divisional Round.
 His efforts helped the Bears establish the league's best defense in 2005.

-2006-2014

-In 2006, Tillman was the Bears' leading tackler among defensive backs, recording eighty tackles.
-He also intercepted five passes (tying for a team high with Ricky Manning Jr.) and forced one fumble.
-One of the low notes for his season came when he missed the team's final games due to a back injury.
-Tillman was involved in a notable incident with Plaxico Burress before a prime-time game against the New York Giants.
-Days before the game, Giants' receiver Plaxico Burress claimed that the Bears' secondary was "average" and "very beatable".
-Tillman responded by holding Burress to only eleven yards and even intercepting a pass during the game.
-Many Bears' fans believe that Tillman should have been voted to the 2007 Pro Bowl, as he recorded more interceptions and tackles than DeAngelo Hall and Ronde Barber.
-Tillman helped the Bears reach Super Bowl XLI, but lost 29–17 to the Indianapolis Colts.
-Tillman had 11 tackles in the losing effort.

-The Bears signed Tillman to a six-year deal on July 24, 2007.
-On December 8, 2007, Tillman was nominated as finalist for the prestigious Walter Payton NFL Man of the Year Award, which recognizes players who have performed extensive charity work.

-On November 22, 2009, during a Sunday Night Football game against the Philadelphia Eagles, Tillman forced three fumbles in one game, two of which were recovered by the Bears.
+2006